urbit/urbit.org-reloaded/content/Bitcoin-wallet.md

 - [Wallet](https://github.com/urbit/urbit/tree/master/pkg/btc-wallet)
 - [Full Node Provider Agents](https://github.com/timlucmiptev/btc-agents)

 No guarantees are made about the security of this software.
 It may contain vulnerabilities that could lead to loss of funds.
-This wallet software has not had a formal security security audit.
+This wallet software has not had a formal security  audit.

 You can read about the security audit for Urbit's networking protocol in this [post](https://urbit.org/blog/security-audit/).
 This audit does not encompass the wallet, except to the extent that the wallet operates on Urbit's networking architecture.